International Booker Prize: 2009

-The 2009 prize was judged by Jane Smiley (Chair), Amit Chaudhuri and Andrey Kurkov.
+The 2009 prize was judged by Jane Smiley (chair), Amit Chaudhuri and Andrey Kurkov.
 The nominees for the third Man Booker International Prize were announced on 18 March 2009 at The New York Public Library.
-Canadian short story writer Munro was named the winner of the prize in 2009 for her lifetime body of work.
+Canadian short story writer Alice Munro was named the winner of the prize in 2009 for her lifetime body of work.
 Judge Jane Smiley said picking a winner had been "a challenge", but Munro had won the panel over.
 On Munro's work, Smiley said "Her work is practically perfect.
 Any writer has to gawk when reading her because her work is very subtle and precise.
 Her thoughtfulness about every subject is so concentrated."
 Munro, who said she was "totally amazed and delighted" at her win, received the award at Trinity College Dublin on 25 June.